Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Discussion

 \textbf{Limitations and Future Research Agendas.} The review identifies some core limitations (RQ5) in current GenAI approaches for bioinformatics.
-Scaling models such as ESM-2 and xTrimoPGLM have improved biological sequence understanding; however, their training demands broad computational resources and still give decreasing performance gains across tasks \cite{chen2024xtrimopglm,chen2025evaluating}.
-Generalization remains weak across rare proteins and ignored contexts, as seen in ProGen2 \cite{nijkamp2023progen2}.
-Furthermore, LLM augmented architecture with biomedical APIs suffers from incorrect parameter usage in scientific reasoning \cite{jin2024genegpt}.
+Scaling models such as ESM-2 and xTrimoPGLM have improved biological sequence understanding; however, their training demands broad computational resources and still give decreasing performance gains across tasks \cite{chen2024xtrimopglm,chen2025evaluating}. \x{Generalization remains weak for rare proteins and underrepresented biological contexts}, as seen in ProGen2 \cite{nijkamp2023progen2}.
+Furthermore, LLM-augmented architecture with biomedical APIs \x{are prone to} incorrect parameter usage in scientific reasoning tasks \cite{jin2024genegpt}.
 Additionally, standard language models often treat DNA, RNA, and protein data as linear text sequences, overlooking the spatial and contextual complexity of biological systems \cite{pantolini2024embedding,chen2024xtrimopglm}.
 However, a protein’s function relies on its folded shape, and gene expression is influenced by dynamic regulatory and cellular environments \cite{ji2021dnabert,weissenow2022protein}.